kjccc1993/commit-history/README.md

 # commits-history

 This is a Monorepo that has all the applications (API and UI) that form part of the commit-history system.
-This project was created as a take-home-test for Full Time Force position.
+This project was created as a take-home-test for Full Time Force company.

 This project was generated using [Nx](https://nx.dev).